Kvvanjung/Hangman-Game/README.md

 # unfinished work
 I belive this program meets all the requirements, but there are few thing I would have worked on if I had more time.

-- Case Handling: This can be done easily by using .upper() on words and user input letter.
 - Adding more list of words by category: define few more list of words as constant and make select_word() to prompt user to choose category and return a random word from the appropriate list.
-- Web Interface: While the current game is a terminal-based application, I would have liked to implement a simple web interface using a framework like Flask or Django
+- Web Interface: While the current game is a terminal-based application, a simple web interface can be implement using a framework like Flask or Django

 ## License
 This project is open-source and available under the MIT License.